Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 I will try to do some Labs of the Courseware later , there is about 4 or 5 labs i would like to do them all today but  i will probably finish them tomorrow.
 Correction i will do the Module 8 lab first.
 I did on lab.

+## 1/18/2025

+I did all the rest of the labs of module 8 for the Boson CourseWare today.  i am left with two modules to finsh with the Boson CourseWare.
+I think i will finish them soon.
+I'll try to read one chapter of the books later.
+I think that things are going as planned.For now distraction time , i will watch a tv series.